pipewrk/geekist.co/cm8d1fb2u000409jx1g2mcyvf.md

 At least we got new buzzwords! *Blockchain.
 Crypto.
 Smart Contracts.
 Decentralization.
 Tokens.
 Mining.
 NFTs.* You get the idea.
 Web3 came in hot, promising to fix the internet by removing central control and letting users own their data.
 And in many ways, it delivered - for finance, supply chains, trustless transactions and so much more.

 But that didn’t actually fix any of our Web2.0 architectural problems, no sir.
 In fact, people started slapping blockchain on everything.
 Suddenly, blogs needed tokens, APIs required smart contracts, even basic web apps were being rebuilt with decentralized infrastructure.

-Web3 promised decentralization and data ownership but it didn’t solve the underlying architectural mess Web2.0 along the way, it just added more to account for.
+So instead, it just added more to account for.

 At this point, we had truly outdone ourselves.
 In pushing the boundaries of technology, we didn’t just innovate -*we over-engineered everything.* And in the process, we gave an old word a brand-new meaning: